jldec/socket.io/Readme.md

 It was created by installing socket.io (v1.3.6) and then following the workaround first suggested by @Ramideas in [issue #2213](https://github.com/socketio/socket.io/issues/2213), and publishing the result on github.

-To use this package, modify your project's package.json to direct the socket.io dependecy to "jldec/socket.io".
+To use this package, modify your project's package.json to direct the socket.io dependency to "github:jldec/socket.io".

 This will fix your project to `npm install` this temporary package from github instead of using the official socket.io from npm.

+Credit for this should go to [G. Kay Lee](https://github.com/gsklee).

 ---